 Prolific Academic is slightly different from many other survey sites.
 It is mainly used by people from universities who study people’s behaviour.
-For example, I’ve had surveys (also known as studies) about how I deal with negative emotions (I send them to their room until bedtime), and how I deal with my boss and colleagues at work.
+For example, I’ve had surveys (also known as studies) about how I deal with negative emotions (I send them to their room until bedtime) and how I deal with my boss and colleagues at work.

-The pay is generally far more than other survey sites too.
+The pay is generally far more than on other survey sites too.
 And let’s be honest, that’s why we’re here.

 It can take a while for payments to be approved by survey owners.
 Although most are confirmed within a day, some can take several weeks.

 How much can you make on Prolific?